 The nickel market picked up in 2016 and 2017 after a considerable period throughout 2015.

-Since 2018 to 2020 the nickel market has remained tempestuous, according to economic data provided by FRED, which is expressed in the table below, the market has been soaring from April 2020 onwards
+Since 2018 to 2020 the nickel market has remained tempestuous, according to economic data provided by FRED, which is expressed in the table below, with the market soaring from April 2020 onwards.

-The most recent spot price per ton of nickel in February 2022, reported by S&P Capital, is US$176,770 per tonne.
-The future contracts for nickel will depend on a possible supply shortage and slowing demand.
+The most recent spot price per tonne of nickel in February 2024, reported by S&P Capital, is US$115,380/t.
+The future contracts for nickel will depend on possible oversupply of nickel (predominantly out of Indonesia), decreasing stainless steel demand, and slowing EV demand.

 Nickel supply

-Nickel supply has gradually increased over the last three to four years.
+Nickel supply has gradually increased over the last few years.
 According to Statista.com, the worldwide supply of nickel amounted to almost 2.53M metric tonnes in 2020.
-It is projected that the nickel supply will increase to roughly 3.24M metric tonnes globally in 2022.
+It was originally projected that the nickel supply would increase to roughly 3.24M metric tonnes globally in 2022.
+Actual rates are nearly spot on and have grown further still.

-The U.S. Geological Survey (USGS) produced a report stating the worldwide mine production of nickel in 2020 was assessed at 2.5M tonnes.
-Indonesia was the most significant producer at 760,000 tonnes, or 30.4% of global mined production.
-Canada ranked sixth, with 6.7% of the global total.
+The January 2024 US Geological Survey (USGS) reported that the worldwide mine production of nickel in 2023 was assessed at 3.6Mt.
+Indonesia was the most significant producer at 1.8Mt, or 50% of global mined production followed by the Philippines with 400Kt or 11%.

-In January 2019, the report noted that Vale (NYSE: VALE) mining in Indonesia’s Central Sulawesi Province initiated a project to generate nickel use in batteries.
-According to the USGS, various mothballed facilities and postponed development projects commenced activity in the hope of growing demand for nickel in electric vehicle (EV) lithium-ion batteries, therefore boosting worldwide nickel supplies.
+In January 2019, the USGS report noted that Vale (NYSE: VALE) mining in Indonesia’s Central Sulawesi Province initiated a project to generate nickel use in batteries.
+According to the USGS, various mothballed facilities and postponed development projects commenced activity in the hope of riding the wave of growing demand for nickel in EV batteries, therefore boosting worldwide nickel supplies.

 Nickel mines in the world

-The mine is located in Indonesia and produced an estimated 71.6Kt of nickel in 2020.
-The Sorowaka mine was the largest producer of nickel in 2020.
+The mine is both open pit and underground in Krasnoyarskiy Kray, Russia and produced an estimated 63.85Kt of nickel in 2022.
+The mine has 16.7Mt worth of contained nickel in reserves and resources.

 Nickel demand